Litigation Tracker

 On October 3, the district court denied the government’s request for an administrative stay during the government shutdown.

 AmeriCorps: State of Maryland v.
 Corporation for National and Community Service, Case No. 1:25-cv-01363, (D. Md).
 On June 5, 2025, the district court granted a preliminary injunction restoring grants and ordering Defendants to place NCCC members back into service.
 On July 10, the court issued a modified preliminary injunction to clarify that the scope of the relief would only apply to actions that harm the Plaintiff States following Trump v.
 Casa, Inc. On August 7, the States filed a second motion for a preliminary injunction.
-As of October 1, this motion has not yet been ruled upon.
+As of October 22, this motion has not yet been ruled upon.

 AmeriCorps: Elev8 Baltimore, Inc. v.
 Corp. for National and Community Service, Case No. 1:25-cv-01458-NJM (D. Md.)
 On July 7, 2025, the district court granted in part a preliminary injunction, ordering the reinstatement of AmeriCorps unionized employees; prohibiting the defendants from firing any more Americorps employees, sending them RIF notices, or placing them on administrative leave; and ordering the reinstatement of all NCCC projects, VISTA programs, and AmeriCorps funding.

 CFPB: National Treasury Employees Union v.
 Vought, Case No. 1:25-cv-00381 (D.D.C.), 25-5091 (D.C.
 Cir.)
 On April 18, 2025, the district court enjoined the RIF announced by the CFPB.
 On April 28, 2025, the Court of Appeals lifted its prior partial stay and restored the portion of the trial court’s order preventing RIFs pending a decision on the merits in the appeal of the preliminary injunction.
 On August 15, the D.C.
 Circuit vacated the preliminary injunction, holding that the district court lacked jurisdiction to consider the claims regarding loss of employment.
 On September 29, NTEU filed a petition for rehearing en banc.
+The Government responded on October 21.

 USAID: American Foreign Service Association v.
 Trump, Case No. 1:25-cv-00352 (D.D.C); 25-5290 (D.C.
 Cir.).
 On July 25, the court dismissed the case, reasoning that it lacks jurisdiction over AFSA’s claims.
-Appeal pending as of October 1.
+Appeal pending.

 FMCS/IMLS/MBDA: State of Rhode Island v.
 Trump, Case No. 1:25-cv-00128 (D.R.I.), 25-1477 (1st Cir.).
 On May 6, 2025, the district court granted the Plaintiff’s motion for a preliminary injunction, blocking the government’s dismantling of the three agencies.
 On September 11, the First Circuit denied the Defendants’ motion to stay the preliminary injunction.
 On September 12, the district court stayed any actions implementing the executive order as to USICH, including RIFs, until the resolution of Plaintiffs’ motion for summary judgment.
 On October 2, the district court denied the government’s motion to stay due to the government shutdown.
 The First Circuit has scheduled oral argument for December 4.
+On October 10, the Government filed a motion requesting reconsideration of the court’s September 12 order staying implementation of the executive order as to USICH.
+On October 17, Plaintiffs filed a motion to enforce the preliminary injunction.

 Department of Education: NAACP v U.S., Case No. 8:25-cv-00965 (D. Md.).
 On August 19, 2025, the district court denied Plaintiffs’ motion for a preliminary injunction.
 On September 18, the Government filed a second motion to dismiss.